Batcave: Batman: The Brave and the Bold

 The Batcave appears in Batman: The Brave and the Bold.
-This version displays numerous trophies that reference the 1960s Batman series, namely a giant clam and large slot-machine-themed electric chair.
-Additionally, a future version appears in "The Last Bat on Earth!", where a group of humanoid "Man-Bats" live in it and are driven out by Batman and Kamandi.
+This version displays numerous trophies that reference the 1960s Batman series, namely a giant clam and slot-machine-themed electric chair.
+Additionally, a future version appears in "Last Bat on Earth!", where a group of humanoid "Man-Bats" live in it and are driven out by Batman and Kamandi.

-In "Menace of the Conqueror Caveman!", Booster Gold mentions that the Batcave will be converted into a historical attraction with its own built-in roller coaster in the 25th century.
+In "Menace of the Conqueror Caveman!", Booster Gold mentions that the Batcave is a historical attraction in the 25th century.

 Teen Titans

-In the episode "Haunted", the Batcave makes an appearance when Raven enters Robin's mind.
+The Batcave makes a minor appearance in the Teen Titans episode "Haunted".

 Young Justice

-In the episode "Downtime", Alfred and Bruce Wayne are both seen in the Batcave observing Robin's behavior.
+The Batcave appears in the Young Justice episode "Downtime".

 Beware the Batman

-In this version, the entrance to the Bat Cave is hidden behind a large fireplace in Wayne's trophy room.
+In this version, the entrance to the Bat Cave is hidden behind a large fireplace in Bruce Wayne's trophy room.
 Batman brings unconscious guests in, such as Man-Bat and Manhunter, for questioning.
-In the season finale, Deathstroke infiltrates the Batcave, takes Alfred hostage, and sets up explosives to destroy the Batcave and everyone in it.
-Batman has a climatic final showdown against Deathstroke, while Katana, Oracle, Metamorpho, and Man-Bat spread out to take down and dispose of the explosives.
+In the series finale, Deathstroke infiltrates the Batcave and attempts to destroy it before Batman stops him.

+Teen Titans Go!

+The Batcave appears in the Teen Titans Go! episode, "Sidekick," where Robin is tasked with watching over the Batcave while Batman is away and the Teen Titans show up and start messing with the Batcave's gadgets, costumes and trophies.
+The Batcave makes continuous appearances in later episodes.

 Batwoman

-In the TV series Batwoman, Bruce has a Batcave in Wayne Towers which is use by his cousin Kate and Luke Fox.
+In the TV series Batwoman, Bruce has a Batcave in Wayne Towers which is used by his cousin Kate, Luke Fox and later Ryan Wilder when she takes over the Batwoman position.
+It was later revealed that a Batmobile was stored behind a hidden wall which Ryan used during her tenure as Batwoman.